genomic-medicine-sweden/nextflow-modules/README.md

 # nextflow-modules
-Shared nextflow modules and assets
+Shared nextflow modules and assets used at CMD

 # The basic structure of the pipeline is as follows
 ```